GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 42. Food dishes you find at a funeral wake or Public House that have booze ingredients.
 Carol buried out back of Hellen's house, so booze https://old.reddit.com/r/BBQ/comments/eyt2on/jack_daniels_ribs/ and Islamic visitor Lady Pirate smoker / pork / Carol throwing stones at the hive mind / cover stone over Helen's remains.
 The remaining drink, the dregs of a boozer and Helen's wrapped body.
 Remaining countdown on-screen timers.
 Remaining food supply 10 years for hive mind. https://old.reddit.com/r/bartenders/comments/1g04m4y/what_is_the_remaining_alcohol_from_bartender/

 43. https://old.reddit.com/r/etymology/comments/139nq68/what_are_the_origins_of_the_newer_slang_meaning/ "They also used to refer to beginning drinking as getting lit as in “the drinking lamp has been lit”.
 OPERA_A https://www.youtube.com/watch?v=mvDFdLZJ-q0

+44. Stand-up drinking, drunk's falling down (Tim Finnegan).
+"The Stand" by Stephen King story with atom bomb of Vegas, Carol's request for atomic bomb.
+"The Stand" military base virus outbreak, drunk on the gatekeeping job.